francis-del/francis-del/README.md

-- 👋 Hi, I’m Randy Francon
+- 👋 Hi, I’m Adindu Francis Maduekwe
-- 👀 Full Stack developer and Data Engineer
+- 👀 Passionate and enthusiatic Front end developer and Data Analyst with a degree in computer science
-- 🌱 Currently Graduated from Coventry University, UK
+- 🌱 Recent Graduated from Coventry University, UK
 - 💞️ I’m looking to collaborate on ... open-source projects and personal projects
 - 📫 How to reach me ... adinducon@gmail.com